India – The State of Affairs

 Perhaps that’s why most crazies (terrorists n many politicians) have the impression that everything they shouldn’t be doing, can perhaps still be pulled off with ease and gotten away with, if it’s in India.

 Left to the citizens, we’d have tried and sentenced the terrorist in less than a week after the attack.
 Who the hell cares about the defense.
 He is a culprit.
 He killed nearly 200 innocent Indians, and the legal system gives a f@(& about what he has to say about anything?
-News channels still manage to keep debating; the courts will have hearing after hearing, and before we know it, we might even be talking about it at the third anniversary.
+News channels still manage to keep debating.
+Courts will have hearing after hearing.
+And before we know it, we might even be talking about it at the third anniversary.

 More than anything else, it’s an indirect way of humiliating those brave Indians who faced the terrorists in that fateful attack.